Prospective:information for the user

 Other adverse effects in children

-Children are more prone to manifesting the general adverse effects described above, especially in premature children and those born with low birth weight or patients with Down syndrome, spastic paralysis, or brain injury (see section 2, the subsection “Do not use…”).
+Children are more likely to exhibit the general adverse effects described above, especially in premature children and those with low birth weight, or patients with Down syndrome, spastic paralysis, or brain injury (see section 2, subsection "Do not use...").

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect not listed in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use:https://www.notificaRAM.es.Reporting adverse effects can help provide more information about the safety of this medication.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that is not listed in this prospectus.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medications: https://www.notificaRAM.es.By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.